 - Tumor-associated (somatic) mutations

-Data within this category present a small but significant risk of patient re-identification.
-While stripped of direct patient identifiers as defined by HIPAA, controlled-access data contains specific patient/tumor information and unverified or raw molecular data (e.g., array-based and sequencing files).
-These data can be used to perform sophisticated bioinformatics analyses.
-Access to this data requires user certification which can be obtained through NCBI’s dbGaP (National Center for Biotechnology Information’s database of Genotypes and Phenotypes).
-Researchers apply for access by filling out a Data Access Request form.
-Read “How to Access Protected Data” below for more information.
+Data within this category present a small risk of patient re-identification.
+While stripped of direct patient identifiers as defined by HIPAA, controlled-access data contains specific patient/tumor information and unverified or raw molecular data (e.g., array-based and sequence files).
+Examples of controlled-access data are :

 - Specific demographic and clinical data